 This is the first time I have ever heard of entanglement and entropy mentioned in a theatrical piece, and I am really excited about the upcoming show — described as the “Romeo and Juliet” of particle physics — and the emotional journey it will take its viewers on!
 Here is me chatting with Roxanne and Dani at Lakeside Theatre a few weeks ago, in preparation for the event…

 I will be introducing the opera with a brief presentation, in which I hope to convey successful instances of breaking the (virtual) boundaries between science and arts, as I am arguing in this post.
 For those of you coming on the evening, there will also be the chance to ask more questions on this and related topics during a Q&A panel session after the performance.
-For this we will be joined by Professor Phil Moriarty from the School of Physics and Astronomy (University of Nottingham) who has done his fair bit of taking down the science vs arts wall by writing about surprising similarities between quantum physics and heavy metal in his newly published book: “When the uncertainty principle goes to 11”, as you can read here.
+For this we will be joined by Professor Mark Fromhold from the School of Physics and Astronomy (University of Nottingham) who has done his fair bit of taking down the science vs arts apparent wall by collaborating with songwriters Lady Maisery on their song Order and Chaos (which mentions entanglement!), by engaging with public outreach at Pint of Science events and more recently at the Royal Society Exhibition on “Quantum sensing the brain”, as you can see here.

 If you are in the area and have not booked your tickets yet, please do so!
 We look forward to welcoming you to an evening which science and arts lovers will hopefully both find intriguing and delighting.

 P.S.
 You might also have the chance to buy a copy of “Our quantum reality” for a very small charge on the occasion of the opera night.